-The administrative team will conduct classroom visitations, monitor lesson plans and ensure that reading strategies are implemented across if applicable) the curriculum.
-Teachers who are in need of assistance will be supported by reading coordinators.
+The Literacy Leadership Team may be comprised of the Principal, Assistant Principal of Curriculum, Reading Coach, Media Specialist, ESE Teacher, ESOL Coordinator, Testing Chair, Department Chairs, and Reading Teachers.
+The administrative team will conduct classroom visitations, monitor lesson plans and ensure that reading strategies are implemented across the curriculum.
+Reading Coach's will support teachers needing assistance.
 In addition, all faculty members must address strategies for reading instruction in their annual Individual Professional Development Plans (IPDP).
 These strategies must be constantly updated based on the results and analysis of progress monitoring in reading.

-The Reading Leadership Team will meet monthly to:
+The Literacy Leadership Team will meet on a regular basis to:

-- Meet to discuss and disaggregate student data; - Review, plan and assess the professional development needs of staff related to reading instruction based on student performance data; - Develop an action plan that addresses curricular and professional development needs as they relate to the implementation of the reading plan; and - Plan and promote school-wide literacy events, among other things.
+- Review the school's implementation of the reading plan; - Assess the professional development needs of staff related to reading instruction based on student performance data; and - Develop an action plan that addresses curricular and professional development needs as they relate to the implementation of the reading plan.